MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02_Azure Health Bot.md

 1. Select **Save and Close**.

-Congratulations!
-In this exercise you have successfully updated the chat widget in the Power App Portal Content Snippets.
+**Congratulations!** In this exercise you have successfully updated the chat widget in the Power App Portal Content Snippets.
 With this configuration, the Health Bot will be visible on the Power Apps portal for both the customer self-service template and the healthcare patient portal template.

-### Step 4: Extend Azure Health Bot with Custom Scenarios
+### Exercise 4: Extend Azure Health Bot with Custom Scenarios

 **Dynamics 365 Omnichannel** integration allows the patient to interact with **Azure Health Bot** using the Dynamics 365 chat widget to access the medical knowledge and your custom scenarios.
 It also, allows the escalation of a bot conversation to a live agent to continue the interaction.
 When escalating a conversation, Dynamics passes along the conversation history and the context to the agent.